 Trying to Sleep

-The pain was waking me up at night and taking paracetamol / codeine would only allow me to get 2-3 hours sleep.
+The pain was waking me up at night and taking paracetamol/codeine would only allow me to get 2-3 hours of sleep.

 Stronger Pain Relief

-After another week I had extremely bad spasms and pain in the entire leg which made me collapse and my family called the out of hours doctors to see if they can give a nerve blocking injection or pain control.
-The doctor visited me at home and after examining me, he thought the ankle pain was also an achilles tendon sprain which explained the pain in the back of the lower leg and why I could not put any weight on the area.
-He prescribed a much stronger liquid pain drug called Morphine Sulfate and to take up to 5mg up to 4 times a day and to stop taking the codeine tablets.
+After another week I had extremely bad spasms and pain in the entire leg which made me collapse and my family called the out-of-hours doctors to see if they can give me a nerve-blocking injection or pain control.
+The doctor visited me at home and after examining me, he thought the ankle pain was also an Achilles tendon sprain which explained the pain in the back of the lower leg and why I could not put any weight on the area.
+He prescribed a much stronger liquid pain drug called Morphine Sulfate to take up to 5mg up to 4 times a day and to stop taking the codeine tablets.